FailAcademy/learning/adp-pt/_slides/month-09/02-intro-to-react-native-II.md

 # What We've Learned

-- What React Native is and why it is awesome
-- How to configure our dev environments and debug RN apps
-- How to use and style RN's mobile UI components
-- How to use the ListView component to display fetched data
+- How to use list components to display fetched data
 - How to organize an RN project effectively

 ---